liamr/laravel-4-starter/readme.md

 ##How to run Vagrant

- - Look at instructions in the puppet folder
+ - Look at instructions in the puppet folder for more, but the basics go:

+ - 1. `vagrant up`

 ##How to Install Laravel